Kim Dae-jung: Illness and death

 Kim died on 18 August 2009, at 13:43 KST, at Severance Hospital of Yonsei University in Seoul aged 85 years old, three months after his successor Roh Moo-hyun.
 He was first admitted to hospital suffering from pneumonia on 13 July.
 The cause of death was cardiac arrest caused by multiple organ dysfunction syndrome.

-An interfaith state funeral was held for him on 23 August 2009, in front of the National Assembly Building, with a procession leading to the Seoul National Cemetery where he was interred according to Catholic traditions, near former presidents Syngman Rhee and Park Chung Hee as well.
+An interfaith state funeral was held for him on 23 August 2009, in front of the National Assembly Building, with a procession leading to the Seoul National Cemetery where he was interred according to Catholic traditions, near former presidents Syngman Rhee and Park Chung Hee.
 He is the second person in South Korean history to be given a state funeral after Park Chung Hee.
 It was attended by President Lee Myung-bak, First Lady Kim Yoon-ok, former presidents Chun Doo-hwan, Kim Young-sam, former first Lady Kwon Yang-sook, and members of National Assembly.
 However, former President Roh Tae-woo and former Prime Minister Kim Jong-pil were absent.
 North Korea sent a delegation to his funeral.